emmastrand/Ploidy_methylation/scripts/01-DMG.md

 - `DMG_5x_sig / DMG_5x_sig` = only adjusted pvalues from the results 5
   and 10x dfs

-### Adding “loci status” to each loci as a category and filtering to only significant DMGs

 ``` r
 meth_table5x_filtered <- meth_table5x_filtered %>%
   mutate(loci_status = case_when(